Did you know that 10% to 20% of your online conversions — e-commerce or lead generation — should come from your emails?

 Also, make sure you write content for your audience.
 Your followers don't want to hear from you, they want you to provide them with valuable content, and the more personal you can be with them, the more engaged they will feel about your content.

-6. Monitor how often and when you send your emails
+Monitor how often and when your emails are sent

 Sending emails too frequently can lead to unsubscribers from your mailing list, and conversely, sending emails too infrequently can cause you to be forgotten by your subscribers.
-So you need to find your middle ground.
+So you have to find your happy medium.

 Once you have your newsletter, don't just send it out and hope your audience will take the bait.
 You need to understand how your email performs and what you need to change to improve its performance.

 By monitoring KPIs, you can see what times of day work best, what type of content resonates most, and which calls to action get the most clicks.
 To do this, carrying out A/B testing is an excellent way to find answers to your questions.
-Essentially, you send out two versions of your newsletter with stark differences such as titles, color schemes, or layout and send out to random segments of your audience.
+Essentially, you send two versions of your newsletter with marked differences such as headlines, color schemes or layout and send it to random segments of your audience.
 This way you have a better comparison of their performance.